Counseling Psychology

 Application Deadline (Spring): October 15

-Application Deadline (Summer): April 15
+Application Deadline (Fall): April 15

 Meeting GPA minimums does not guarantee a student will be accepted to the program.
 No GRE score is required for the master's program in counseling psychology.